 The Summer Before

 In Mid-July Disney releases the vacation packages for the following year.
 This is standard.
 Though we sometimes wonder if Disney just does this to build anxiety.
-We don’t even know what’s gonna happen when the 2019 Disney Vacation Packages become available… everyone wants to be at the opening of Star Wars Galaxy’s Edge.
-We’re just gonna say it.
-Get ready for the website to crash, the app to time out and the phone lines to be busy.
-2019 Disney Vacation Packages are going to go like hotcakes.
-The summer of 2020 will also be the same sort of crazy in anticipation of the 2021 50th Anniversary.
 Keep an eye on the Disney Parks Blog, and the Official Disney account on Twitter mid-July for when the Disney vacation packages come available the summer prior to the year you hope to visit.

 How can I make sure I get the Disney Vacation Package I want?

 Reach out to an Authorized Disney Vacation Planner.
 While we are major DIY vacationers we totally understand if your once-in-a-lifetime Disney trip needs to be perfect.
-If this is the case reach out to Christina at As You Wish Vacations.
-Giving her the heads up ahead of time that you’re hoping to travel and when will give you someone on your team that’s watching out for those special deals and dates.
+If this is the case reach out to Christina at Showcase The World Travel.
+Give her the heads up ahead of time that you’re hoping to travel and she’ll guide you through those special deals and dates.
 P.S.
 Disney Travel agents offer their services for free, so it’s a worth a look if you’re fearful of trying it all on your own or just want the added expertise!

 When Can I Make Disney Dining Reservations?

-The earliest you can make your Disney Restaurant Reservations is 180 days before your desired reservation date.
+The earliest you can make your Disney Restaurant Reservations is 60 days before your desired reservation date, (as of 2021).
 There are two things to keep in mind with this one.
-If you are staying off-property the earliest you can book is one day at a time, always 180 days out.
-If you are staying on-property at a Disney Resort, you can book your entire stay of Disney dining reservations ( called ADR’s- Advanced Dining Reservations) at 180 days out.
+If you are staying off-property the earliest you can book is one day at a time, always 60 days out.
+If you are staying on-property at a Disney Resort, you can book your entire stay of Disney dining reservations ( called ADR’s- Advanced Dining Reservations) at 60 days out.
+This perk can make all the difference if you are trying to score difficult to get reservations like the Space 220 restaurant or Topolino Terrace.
 Check out our restaurant reviews ahead of time.

 Why Should you Book Disney Restaurants so Early?

-The best restaurants are table service restaurants, and they require reservations.
+The best restaurants at Walt Disney World are table service restaurants.
+And they require reservations.
 Keep in mind that you’re also potentially up against local Florida residents and Disney Annual Passholders who already know this system.
 A few key restaurants always fill up and are harder to get reservations for.
 Disney Restaurants with hard-to-get reservations: Be Our Guest ( Magic Kingdom), Cinderellas Table ( Magic Kingdom), California Grill ( The Contemporary), and Ohana ( The Polynesian).
 If you have your heart set on a certain restaurant be prepared to be up at 6am Eastern Standard time to get online or call and book.